10 Questions with ... Robert Hollywood Rhodes

 It all depends on what you want to do and your budget, but you can get started for under $1,000.
 For me as a voice talent, the microphone, preamp and computer are the most important.
 I still do concert, club spots and radio promos.
 I use Cubase Windows-based system from Europe for most of the spots I produce.
 If strictly a voice talent, a good mic and preamp and a program like Adobe Audition is good

-One of my biggest challenges is time there just doesn't seem to be enough time in the day.
-I constantly shift between doing radio production and TV voiceover every day so it's very difficult to try to balance the two in a 24 hour period.
-The other challenge is dealing with the current state of the industry and trying not to let it affect my approach.
 The thing that concerns me about radio today is that jocks, music and presentation sound the same from coast to coast.
 There used to be great programmers who were also great teachers of the craft.
+Some jocks just shout on the mic and say nothing.
+PDs played music based on how they liked it and as well as how they felt.
 Radio needs more mentors who teach the art of the craft.
 Even in this social media and PPM arena, you can still let your personality and not just your Twitter feed shine through.